repobee/repobee/docs/peer.rst

 .. code-block:: bash

-    $ repomate -p pairwise assign-reviews -mn master-repo-1 -sf students.txt
+    $ repobee -p pairwise assign-reviews -mn master-repo-1 -sf students.txt

 Note that the pairwise algorithm ignores the ``--num-reviews`` argument, and will issue a warning if this is set (to anything but 1, but you should just not specify it).
-For more details on plugins in ``repomate``, :ref:`plugins`.
+For more details on plugins in ``repobee``, :ref:`plugins`.